Back to Louisiana

 Plain English Breakdown

-This bill requires Louisiana's public colleges and universities to display suicide prevention hotline numbers, provide mental health information through interactive formats, offer trained staff support, and collect nonidentifiable data on suicide risk assessments.
+This act requires Louisiana public colleges and universities to provide suicide prevention information, implement mental health services, and collect nonidentifiable data on suicide risk assessments.

 What This Bill Does

-• Requires each public postsecondary education institution in Louisiana to display the National Suicide Prevention Lifeline number (988) and local or state suicide prevention hotline numbers on their websites and student ID cards.
+• Requires each public college or university in Louisiana to post the National Suicide Prevention Lifeline number and any local or state suicide hotline numbers on their websites.

-• Requires institutions to provide new and transfer students with information about mental health services and early warning signs for suicide through interactive formats like online programs or videos, not just paper handouts.
+• Requires institutions to provide new and transfer students with mental health and suicide prevention services information through interactive formats like online programs or videos, not just paper.

-• Requires each institution to have trained staff available 24/7 via phone or other means to help students dealing with mental health issues.
+• Requires each institution to have trained staff available 24/7 for students seeking help via phone or other means.

-• Requires institutions to develop a system for collecting nonidentifiable data on suicide risk assessments, including demographic information and referrals to mental health services.
+• Requires colleges and universities to develop a system for collecting nonidentifiable data on suicide risk assessments.

 Who It Names or Affects